kurokobo/virtualbmc-for-vsphere/README.md

 # Check the power status
 ipmitool -I lanplus -U admin -P password -H 192.168.0.1 -p 6230 power status

+# Get the channel info.
+Note that its output is always a dummy, not actual information.
+ipmitool -I lanplus -U admin -P password -H 192.168.0.1 -p 6230 channel info

+# Get the network info.
+Note that its output is always a dummy, not actual information.
+ipmitool -I lanplus -U admin -P password -H 192.168.0.1 -p 6230 lan print 1
 ```

 Not Implemented yet: